 Performance reviews offer helpful feedback to managers and employees, but not knowing where to start or what to say can make the process painful and awkward.
-Effective performance reviews are important to ensuring the growth and development of both employees and management.
-We’ve collected 42 performance review tips from experts so that your next performance meetings are a success.Increase the effectiveness of your performance reviews with this list of top tips.
+Effective performance reviews are important to ensure the growth and development of both employees and management.
+We’ve collected 42 performance review tips from experts so that your next performance meetings will be a success.Increase the effectiveness of your performance reviews with this list of top tips.

 Preparation is the key to any great performance review.
 It’s a good idea to document an employee's performance weekly or monthly throughout the year, even if you only hold review meetings annually.
 When it’s time to hold performance reviews, having this information handy will make organizing the process easier.
-Our biggest takeaway from this article was that managers should devote time to evaluating the good work of an employee as well as the areas that need improvement.
+Our biggest takeaway from this article was that managers should devote time to evaluating an employee's good work and the areas that need improvement.
 Giving feedback on both ends of the spectrum will help to improve an employee's work and prepare them for growth in the future.

 Not only does the performance review provide constructive feedback to employees, it also gives them development objectives for the coming year.
 Our favorite part this article is step 2: providing regular feedback throughout the year.
 Employees deserve and need both positive and negative feedback on a regular basis.
 Be timely when giving feedback, the sooner an employee is informed, the better the results will be.

 Get Started Today!
 5 Tips of Giving Better Performance Reviews by @ClearCompany written by @SylvieWoolf